Palm Hopes to Win Customers With More Apps

 Developers released some new Pre apps yesterday, in the midst of the Apple mayhem.
 The new titles included LikeMe, a restaurant/entertainment recommendation and rating service, and a sports news app for baseball fans.
 The Pre catalog is still smaller than tiny (like fewer than 50), but the catalog is still in beta, and only a few developers have the kit.
 As soon as it goes public, I’m sure you’ll see a more rapid influx of applications.
 Palm should make that happen soon – there’s sure to be a big rush of developers hoping to lure iPhone 3GS customers in the coming weeks.

-Posted in: Apple, Apps, Computers, Gaming, iPhone, Mobile, Sweet Site of the Week, Websites
+Posted in: Apple, Apps, Computers, Gaming, iPhone, Mobile, Websites

 Tags: app store, best apps, best smartphone, iphone 3gs, likeme, palm, palm pre, palm pre app catalog, palm pre launch, pre app store, pre vs. iphone, smartphone war, sprint palm pre, sprint pre, top apps